Exercise for Parkinson’s Disease

 ‘Movement’, in all of its forms, is a key part of the 4D Life programme.
-There is so much evidence telling us that it is possible to improve symptoms, slow down progression, and increase well-being whilst living with Parkinson’s… and lots of good quality movement is an important part of this.
+There is so much evidence telling us that it is possible for exercise to improve Parkinson’s symptoms, slow down progression, and increase well-being whilst living with Parkinson’s.
+Lots of good quality movement is an important part of this.

-The World Parkinson Congress recommends at least 30 minutes targeted exercise every day… and extensive research shows that if you achieve at least 150 minutes a week of intense exercise you can slow down progression, improve symptoms and potentially even improve the brain’s ability to use dopamine, meaning less medication goes further, increasing it’s long-term effectiveness and decreasing side effects.
+The World Parkinson Congress recommends at least 30 minutes targeted exercise every day… and extensive research shows that if you achieve at least 150 minutes a week of intense exercise this alone can slow down progression and improve symptoms.
+It can also improve the brain’s ability to use dopamine, meaning less medication goes further, increasing it’s long-term effectiveness and decreasing side effects.

 But implementing an exercise programme for the first time once Parkinson’s has become a part of your life can be complicated, or even a little intimidating.
 And if you are already exercising, you will want to ensure that the way you engage in your whole movement programme is giving you maximum benefit, and having the very best effect.

-The 4D Life Movement dimension leads you through a step-by-step process, helping you to implement key elements of an effective movement programme, supported by the most up-to-date evidence available.
+The 4D Life Movement dimension leads you through a step-by-step process, helping you to implement key elements of an effective movement programme, including specific exercise types, supported by the most up-to-date evidence available.

 In this dimension we will cover Mobilisation, Resistance, Cardio, Flexibility and Walking.